ikarustee/ikarustee/README.md

 🤝 I'm always open to get optimization tips

-🌱 Currently I'm working through a Udemy MERN course
+🌱 Currently I'm working through a Udemy PHP course

 👩🏻‍💻 All of my projects are available on my [personal portfolio](https://pixelschubse.info/)